LiveLike/livelike-docs/docs/Arcade/minigames-cms-guide/sweepstakes.md

 1. **Game Settings Screen **

    i.
 Configure the start date and time and the end date and time for the sweepstakes contest

 <Image border={false} src="https://files.readme.io/3cf7348a8feedaa3ed004f65931a08072703ac15afe63b2bb4ef6e49fd916624-Screenshot_2025-11-06_at_2.01.15PM.png" />

 2. Contest Details

+Fill in the sweepstakes contest details

+i.
+Title

+ii.
+Description

+iii.
+Set CTA text (Join sweepstakes)

+iv.
+Provide the Entry configuration, Single or Multiple.
+The sweepstakes supports two entry configurations — Single Entry and Multiple Entries.
+In a single-entry setup, participants can enter only once, and the entry is free.

+In a Multiple Entries setup, participants can submit multiple entries.
+The first entry is free, while subsequent entries require redemption of reward points, which will be deducted from the participant’s balance.

+v.
+Configure the maximum entries, how many entries the participant can have, and if the entry config is multiple.
+Additionally, define the reward item and the number of reward points to be deducted for each subsequent entry beyond the first free entry.

 <br />